confluentinc/examples/clients/docs/java.rst

 Java
 ====

-In this tutorial, you will run a Golang client application that produces messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will run a Java client application that produces messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst